 You will also be counseled concerning expectations, related issues, and potential complications.
 In some cases, astigmatism and other issues will not be fully correctable.
 This will depend on the specifics of your case.
 Your physician will discuss anything like that with you.

 This condition is easily treated with a non-invasive laser procedure that only takes a few minutes.
-It is a one-time procedure.
-There is no risk of a secondary cataract coming back later.
+It is a one-time procedure with no risk of a secondary cataract coming back later.

 How Serious Are Cataracts?

-Cataracts can substantially impair your vision, interfering with obvious activities like driving and less obvious activities like bathing and basic self care.
-If left untreated, they can eventually lead to glaucoma and even blindness.
-In fact, about one third of all cases of blindness are due to untreated cataracts.
+Cataracts can substantially impair your vision, interfering with obvious activities like driving and less obvious activities like bathing and basic self-care.
+If left untreated, a clouded lens can eventually lead to glaucoma and even blindness.
+In fact, about one-third of all cases of blindness are due to untreated cataracts.

-Cataract surgery is one of the most common procedures performed, so you can rest assured that there are plenty of qualified surgeons who know the procedure well.
+Cataract surgery is a commonly performed procedure, so you can rest assured that there are plenty of qualified surgeons at Campus Eye Group who perform cataract surgery on a regular basis.
 Nonetheless, when it comes to your eyes, you should always take extra care and seek out the best specialist you can find.

-If you are expecting to have Cataract Surgery in New Jersey, Campus Eye Group in Hamilton and Princeton, NJ would be happy to help you with this important step in preserving your vision and quality of life for the future.
+If you are expecting to have cataract surgery Campus Eye Group would be happy to help you with this life-changing procedure that can help preserve your vision and quality of life for years to come.